Mohamed Hamaki: Early life and career

 In September 2021, Hamaki collaborated with the American company Epic Games for a concert in the creative mode of the popular videogame Fortnite.
-In this concert several of his songs could be heard, also his song Leilet El Omr was premiered in the same concert, along with this an emote with part of this song was made available for purchase in the game's Item Shop.
+In this concert several of his songs could be heard.
+Additionally, his song Leilet El Omr was premiered in the same concert, along with this an emote with part of this song was made available for purchase in the game's Item Shop.

 Personal life

 On December 7, 2011 Hamaki Married Nahla El Hagry.
 They later divorced in 2014.

-In April 2016, two years after their divorce, Hamaki and Nahla Reconciled And were Married Again.
+In April 2016, two years after their divorce, Hamaki and Nahla reconciled and remarried.
 Hamaki announced that his wife had given birth to a girl on June 6, 2017 whom he named Fatma.